packem/packem/docs/the-plugin-system.md

 > "With great performance comes great responsibility" &mdash; Packem™.

-Using a tree to define a module graph is a pain point since a single mutation would require a visitor to walk through the branches just to reach a certain module.
+Using a tree to define a module graph is a pain point since a single mutation would require a visitor to traverse the branches just to reach a certain module.
 If two or more modules require each other, things become more difficult.
 Controlling duplication across branches is a burden.
 All of these manipulations from the runtime context makes it even unbearable.
 This approach caused a major shift in Packem's architecture.

-The module graph being refactored into a flat list containing extended module interfaces is found to be easier to maintain, making issues like duplication, inter-modular dependencies and code splitting a breeze.
+The module graph being refactored into a flat list containing extended module interfaces is found to be easier to maintain, making issues like duplication, inter-modular/circular dependencies and code splitting a breeze.
 This is what a module graph as a flat list appears like during build time:

 ```typescript
 export default [